 For every 100,000 live births that occur, the number of maternal deaths constitutes the maternal mortality rate and it represents the gross health care system of the society.
 Many countries use this as a decisive factor when improving health care services.

-It is represented as a lakh birth, as childbirth is a natural process and the mother is generally responsible for the survival of the child during the event.
+Childbirth is a natural process and the mother is generally responsible for the survival of the child during the event.
 The untimely death of the mother is rare.
-So a considerable child birth event is taken to obtain a comparable value.
+So a considerable childbirth event is taken to obtain a comparable value.

 Infant mortality rate